MENU

 Example of Raw Footage on a PC

-If you want to have all of the moments from the day, and don’t care that they won’t all be perfect, consider adding the raw footage.
-Some videographers won’t offer it as an option since you are getting unfinished footage, so if it something you and your soon-to-be spouse want, make sure to ask your videographer if he or she can provide it.
+If you want to have all of the moments from the day, and don’t mind that they all won’t be perfect, consider adding raw footage.